The benefits of employee engagement

 Disengaged employees usually focus on checking off their tasks without much thought about their work’s meaning and broader goals.
 They often feel disconnected from the company’s goals and values and feel that their contributions are overlooked.

-4. Actively Disengaged
+4. Actively disengaged

 Actively disengaged employees openly confront the organization and its goals.
 They may spread negativity, complain frequently, and undermine their colleagues’ efforts.
-Their attitude and behavior can significantly lower team morale and create a toxic work environment.
+Their attitude and behaviour can significantly lower team morale and create a toxic work environment.
 Actively disengaged employees are most likely to leave the company shortly.

 Top 7 benefits of employee engagement